keerthik/keerthik.github.io/essays/drafts/compensation.md

 ## Referenced posts
 [[terraforming]]: drafting.
 On the labor of having to create a functional and healthy work environment before being able to do one's intended work of interest and passion.
 [[communication]]: drafting.
 On the great deal of thought other remote work advocates have put into effective distributed and asynchronous communication.
 [[sustainability]]: to be drafted.
 On being honest with oneself (as an organization and as a leader), checking to make sure cracks aren't spreading through processes, teams and people when working remote.
+[[hiring]]: to be drafted.
+On shedding pointless obstacle courses as a stand-in for evaluating whether someone is a good fit for a team.